-Crime literature festival to begin in Doon on Nov 29
+Crime Literature Festival to begin in Doon on Nov 29

 His more than 300 novels have left an indelible mark in the field of crime literature.

 The festival will celebrate the creativity and talent of students who have submitted short stories and short films by felicitating them.
-PTI ALM RPA
+PTI ALM ALM VN VN